Anterior Cruciate Ligament (ACL) Tears & Sprains

 - Kneecap pain

-You can reduce your risks for complications and increase the likelihood of a successful outcome by choosing a board certified orthopaedic surgeon with plenty of experience performing ACL reconstruction.
+You can reduce your risks for complications and increase the likelihood of a successful outcome by choosing a board certified orthopedic surgeon with plenty of experience performing ACL reconstruction.

 Is ACL surgery worth it?